xxlusubuxx/sales-data-cleaning-project/README.md

 This project demonstrates a Python-based approach to cleaning messy sales data using custom functions for field normalization and validation.
 It prepares raw CSV data for accurate analysis and dashboarding.

+This data was generated using Mockaroo, an AI tool that generates messy data for cleaning purposes.
+The data has no meaning in analysing, as there would be no pattern, and it would be arbitrary should there be one.

 ## 🗂 Project Structure

 ```